3meraldK/earthmc-dynmap/README.md

 ## Installation
 ### Chromium-based (Chrome, Opera, Edge, Brave)
-1. Download the latest 'chromium.zip' asset from [the release page](https://github.com/3meraldK/earthmc-dynmapcolor/releases).
+1. Download the latest "chromium.zip" asset from [the release page](https://github.com/3meraldK/earthmc-dynmapcolor/releases/latest).
-2. Unpack the file and head to your browser; go to your extensions manager.
+2. Unpack/unzip the file's contents.
+If you use context menu, don't click "Unpack to chromium/"!
+3. Go to your browser's extensions manager and turn on developer mode (it's mandatory, because the add-on is unsigned).
-3. Turn on developer mode and load the unpacked folder.
-It's recommended to keep the directory somewhere.
+4. Click "Load the unpacked/unzipped folder".
+It's recommended to keep the directory somewhere, otherwise you will have to reinstall extension.

 ### Gecko-based (Firefox, LibraWolf)
-1. Download the latest 'firefox.zip' asset from [the release page](https://github.com/3meraldK/earthmc-dynmapcolor/releases).
+1. Download the latest "firefox.zip" asset from [the release page](https://github.com/3meraldK/earthmc-dynmapcolor/releases/latest).
-2. Go to the debugging section (for most browsers: 'about:debugging#/runtime/this-firefox') and load temporary add-on.
+2. Go to the debugging page (for most browsers: "about:debugging#/runtime/this-firefox").
+3. Click "Load temporary add-on" and select downloaded file.
-3. Repeat the last step everytime you open browser and want to use the extension.
+4. Repeat two last steps everytime you open browser and want to use the extension.
 It is unfortunately that way, because the add-on is unsigned, yet.
-a.
-Note: [Mozilla Nightly](https://www.mozilla.org/en-US/firefox/developer) allows for the installation in 'about:addons'.
-b.
-In this case, go to 'about:config' and set 'xpinstall.signatures.required' to false.
-c.
-Go to 'about:addons' and 'Install add-on from file'.
+> Note: [Mozilla Nightly](https://www.mozilla.org/en-US/firefox/developer) allows for the permanent installation in "about:addons".
+In this release, head to "about:config" and set "xpinstall.signatures.required" to false.
+Then go to "about:addons".
+Click the gearwheel and then "Install add-on from file".

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/48335651/223814076-56ca9015-800b-4ed0-a55e-0e7c3017f876.png)